 What Are the IRS Home Office Rules?

-That's a lot of very specific language.
-And keep in mind that there are additional IRS rules and different filing procedures for a telecommuting employee's home office.
+There are additional IRS rules and different filing procedures for a telecommuting employee's home office.

 Specific Area of Your Home

 Your home office can be a separate room, but it does not have to be.
-The IRS home office rules say it may be a "separately identifiable space" and that permanent partitions are not necessary to mark off that space.
+The IRS home office rules say it may be a separate, identifiable space, though permanent partitions are not necessary to mark off that space.

 Regularly and Exclusively